ursuscamp/ursuscamp.github.io/drafts/credit-ecash-and-check-template-verify.md

 ## Check Your Templates

-For the better part of the last year, following the publishing of the [Enigma paper](https://app.sigle.io/polydeuces.id.stx/bo-iHio5_4iTlvWwXwZ9l) by [polyd](https://twitter.com/Polyd_), I have been interested in and researching [CheckTemplateVerify](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) (`OP_CTV`).
+For the better part of the last year, after the publication of the [Enigma paper](https://app.sigle.io/polydeuces.id.stx/bo-iHio5_4iTlvWwXwZ9l) by [polyd](https://twitter.com/Polyd_), I have been interested in and researching [CheckTemplateVerify](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) (`OP_CTV`).

 `OP_CTV` is a Bitcoin Script enhancement that allows a Bitcoin transaction to lock itself to only be spent to the next specific output.
 This is a very restricted form of a [__covenant__](https://bitcoinops.org/en/topics/covenants/) smart contract. `OP_CTV` in particular commits to all of the outputs of the next transaction that spends that Bitcoin UTXO.
 Those outputs can include another CTV.
 Thus, a tree of transaction can be formed, where a Bitcoin UTXO slowly gets split over time as the whole tree unrolls on chain.
 There are many potential applications here for off-chain scaling with Lightning.
 For example, [timeout trees](https://bitcoinmagazine.com/technical/timeout-trees-a-solution-to-scaling-lightning-network-lsps) are a promising proposal based on `OP_CTV`.